sekodev/corona-docs/markdown/guide/basics/configSettings/index.markdown

 ## Runtime Errors

-In the Corona Simulator, there is a setting under __Preferences__ called __Show&nbsp;Runtime&nbsp;Errors__ which defaults to __on__.
+In the CORONA_CORE_PRODUCT Simulator, there is a setting under __Preferences__ called __Show&nbsp;Runtime&nbsp;Errors__ which defaults to __on__.
 This global setting triggers <nobr>pop-up</nobr> error messages while running an app in the Simulator.
 If you don't like this feature or if it doesn't fit your workflow, you can turn it off.

 You can also set this on a per-app basis from `config.lua` to control error messages while running the app on a device. `showRuntimeErrors` accepts a boolean value <nobr>(`true` or `false`)</nobr>.
 The default depends on whether the app is built for distribution: if an app is built with a developer provisioning profile or the debug keystore then `showRuntimeErrors` will default to `true`, otherwise it will default to `false`.
 Obviously, an explicit setting will override the default.